Alzheimer’s, Dementia,

 - Pet care/pet companionship

-What is Sundowning or Sundowers
+What Is Sundowning or Sundowners

-Sundowning is a syndrome characterized by cycles of increased confusion, anxiety, agitation, pacing and disorientation that affects people in moderate to late stages of dementia.
+Sundowning is a syndrome characterized by cycles of increased confusion, anxiety, agitation, pacing, and disorientation that affects people in moderate to late stages of dementia.
 Although it most frequently happens at the end of the day or in the evening, hence the name sundowning, it does not appear to be at all related to the sun going down, as previously believed.
 Some dementia patients will experience sundowning as early as 1 p.m. or as late as 11 p.m.
 Studies indicate that the number of people with Alzheimer’s who experience sundowning can be as high as 66 percent.
 The causes for sundowning are not fully understood.
-Dementia causes a disruption on the circadian rhythm (the “internal Clock”) which may be associated with sundowning, and researches have concluded that sundowning is unrelated to sleep disturbances.
+Dementia causes a disruption of the circadian rhythm (the “internal Clock”), which may be associated with sundowning, and researchers have concluded that sundowning is unrelated to sleep disturbances.
 Family and professional caregivers’ accounts indicate that sundowning is more closely related to brain fatigue.
 A brain depleted by dementia is constantly working extra hard to navigate the environment and maintain functioning levels throughout the day.
 Caregivers notice that dementia patients are at their best in the morning, when the brain is most rested, after hours of sleep.
-As the day progresses there is a noticeable decline in tolerance to stimuli, with the brain struggling to cope with the stresses of conducting everyday activities.
-At some point, the brain simply can’t cope anymore and appears to have a “melt down.”
+As the day progresses, there is a noticeable decline in tolerance to stimuli, with the brain struggling to cope with the stresses of conducting everyday activities.
+At some point, the brain simply can’t cope anymore and appears to have a “meltdown.”
 When that happens, there is an increased inability to differentiate reality from dreams and past memories, sometimes accompanied by uncontrollable emotional outbursts and agitation, ranging from mild to severe.

 - Taking a regular nap in the early afternoon.